Salesian School, Chertsey: Staff

-James Curran was headmaster until 1963, followed by Vincent Ford (1964–1967), Edward O'Shea (1967–1977), John Gilheney (1977–1990), David Cleworth (1990–2005) and Eric Doherty (2005–2006).
-In September 2006, James Kibble took on the post of head teacher.
+James Curran was headmaster until 1963, followed by Vincent Ford (1964–1967), Edward O'Shea (1967–1977), John Gilheney (1977–1990), David Cleworth (1990–2005), Eric Doherty (2005–2006) and James Kibble (2006-2022).
+In September 2022, Paul Gower took on the post of head teacher.
 Currently, there are over 200 members of staff, either working as teachers, learning and teaching assistants or associate staff.

 A former member of staff was Sean Devereux, the Salesian missionary and aid worker murdered in Kismayo, Somalia in 1993 while working for UNICEF, who taught physical education at Salesian School from 1986 to 1988.
 The Devereux building which contains the Geography and English departments is named after him.

 Conspiracy of Faith, a book published in 2007 by Graham Wilmer MBE, recounts Wilmer's experience of being sexually abused as a child by a teacher at the then Salesian College in Chertsey in the late 1960s.

 Ofsted

-Following a two-day inspection in early September, on 4 October 2013, Ofsted published its most recent report on the school, declaring it to be outstanding in all four categories of inspection.
+Following a two-day inspection, on 26 November 2024, Ofsted published its most recent report on the school, declaring it to be outstanding in all five categories of inspection.